slarrain/final/README.md

 ## The Project

-I want to build a website, where:
-- A set of Dished and Desserts can be entered into a Database
-- Each member of the family can register himself and value each meal, whether they like it or not.
+- Users are family members
+- There are a set of food meals (with CRUD).
+- Each user must value or assign a score to each meal and a boolean value for not liking it.
-- Each member of the family can record which days will they be on the family vacation home.
+- Each user must register the dates when they will be attending.
-- Build up a Menu that will tell you if someone who's attending doesn't like something that will be served.
-- Suggest a meal that everyone will like [Not sure yet]
+- By building up the Menu, you select a food for a given date.
+And it will automatically tell you, from the people registered for attending that day, a list of those who do not like that food and an average value score for the meal. **It does not take into account those who will not be attending.**

 ## The Models

 - User: the users table that will register each member of the family

-- Dish: the main dish that will be served for either a lunch or a dinner.
-We'll keep it simple, so just the name.
-Everyone will know what it is.
+- Food: food that will be served for either a lunch or a dinner.
+We'll keep it simple, so just the name, picture and comments.

-- Dessert: equivalent to the dish.

-- Score_dish: a table that will have a user and a dish, and the score value that family member assigns to that dish.

-- Score_dessert: equivalent to the score_dish but for desserts.

-- Menu_lunch: the actual menu, with a dish, a dessert and a date, for a lunch.

-- Menu_dinner: the actual menu, with a dish, a dessert and a date, for a dinner.
+- Attendance: each user registers when are they going to be attending.
+The is no reason to not serve some food because someone doesn't like it, when that someone won't be attending lunch or dinner.

+- Score: each user assigns a Score from 1 to 10, of how much the like or dislike that food.
+They also report a boolean values if the dislike that food.

+- Menu: the actual menu; For a date, we can select a food to be served, either for lunch or dinner and add some comments.
+The App will show a list of people that don't like that food (boolean dont_like = True) and an average score of the meal.
+But this 2 things will **ONLY be computed among the users who have registered attendance for that day**.
+So the same food can have different scores and dislikes lists for different dates.
+This is the crucial part of the App.

+_Any questions? slarrain@uchicago.edu_